RafalMierzejewskiIT/Crimsonland-Clone/README.md

 Fourth bullet trail instance is being created with 4/4 of max_brightness. <br/>

 Each bullet trail has a certain lifespan, which is determined by how much time has passed since creation of the bullet instance which spawned it. <br/>
-Every next instance of bullet trail will have longer lifespan by one delta time more than the previous instance, making the trail longer the further away it is from the original xy of the bullet. <br/>
+Every next instance of bullet trail will have longer lifespan by one `dt` more than the previous instance, making the trail longer the further away it is from the original xy of the bullet. <br/>
 Additionally, an offset is applied to extend the lifespan of each bullet trail, adding a bit of time for how long each bullet trail exists, and during that time, their color is max_brightness.
 Without it first bullet trails would be too short and dark. <br/>

 Without all that, trails that originate from Player character that have a flat duration will just leave sharp edge where Player shot from. <br/>